 S – Supply and Demand.

-The S in CANSLIM is a technical criterion referring to increases in demand for the stock.
+The S in CANSLIM is a technical criterion referring to stock demand increases.
 Does the stock have increasing demand?
 Is trading volume increasing with the price?

-Here we get to a core principle; it is the only reason why stock prices go up or down.
-If the sellers (supply) outnumber the buyers (demand), stock prices decrease.
+Here, we get to a core principle: the only reason stock prices go up or down.
+Stock prices decrease if the sellers (supply) outnumber the buyers (demand).
 If demand outstrips supply, prices go up.

-A stock price may go up or down on any single day, and it is mostly irrelevant.
-However, if you see over weeks and months volume growth and stock price going up, you know demand is higher than supply.
+A stock price may go up or down on any single day, which is mostly irrelevant.
+However, you know demand is higher than supply if you see volume growth and stock price increases over weeks and months.

 O’Neill recommends that the daily trading volume be higher than the average volume for the stock in the previous three months.